2020 Give Guide

 Number of staff: 6

 We are Iowa’s original food rescue organization!
-Our mission is to keep wholesome, edible food from going to waste by collecting it from donors and distributing it to those in need through agencies that serve the hungry, homeless and at-risk populations.
-The agencies we serve receive fresh fruits and vegetables, dairy and protein multiple times each week from Table to Table food rescue deliveries.
+Our mission is to keep wholesome, edible food from going to waste.
+We collect it from grocery stores, farms, food warehouses and restaurants and distribute it to our neighbors in need through local social service nonprofits.
+The agencies we serve receive fresh fruits and vegetables, dairy and protein multiple times each week from Table to Table (T2T) food rescue deliveries.

-Since we began in April of 1996, Table to Table volunteers have rescued and distributed over 20 million pounds of food to area agencies.
-Interested in our work?
-Get involved by calling 319-337-3400 or emailing firstname.lastname@example.org.
+Since we began in April of 1996, T2T volunteers have rescued and distributed over 22 million pounds of food to area agencies.
+Rescue food with us!
+Get involved by emailing firstname.lastname@example.org or calling (319) 337-3400.

-Each pound of good food costs us just 16 cents to rescue from the dumpster!
+Each pound of good food costs us just 16 cents to rescue and deliver to families!
 Donate to the cause at table2table.org/donation.